|NEW TO R/C FLYING?

 The hard costs in this area are your club fees - presently about $56.00 a year (less in certain categories), your national AMA fee - about $50.00 a year, and the cost of your airplane and equipment.

 I'M WANTING TO BUY A GIFT FOR MY FRIEND/SPOUSE/KID. . .
 WHAT DO I NEED TO KNOW?

 It can be very daunting to try to delve through all the information on the internet.
-Visiting your local store is a good idea, but are they trying to push the hard-to-sell stuff on you?
-The venerable Craig's List or mass market sites like Amazon is appealing, but you take your chances if you don't know what you're buying.
+Visiting your local store is a good idea and you can get good advice in some places, like Hobbytown USA in Vancouver, WA.
+You can take your chances buying planes and equipment online, but you might say you're rolling the dice when you do.
 The bottom line is this: remote control aircraft are not toys!
 It is important to get as much information as you can before you decide on your purchase.
 There are a lot of "knock-offs" out there that are just not suited at all to sustained flying and have very limited control characteristics.

 You'll find our members are very receptive to talking about their aircraft and why they fly what they do.
 You'll be able to SEE AND HEAR the aircraft in operation ( how noisy are these things, really?!).
 You'll be able to see how much room is required to fly them - a lot of airplanes can't fly at the local park or your back yard!

 Best answer to your questions - come visit us at the field!
 Talk to the guys out there and look at the aircraft yourself!
 Anytime the weather is nice, year-round, you'll find people on the field.
 You can find directions from the link on our Home Page, or come to a club meeting and see the show and tell aircraft on display!
 If that is not convenient, please use the contact information listed above, and we'll communicate that way.